ezsystems/ezplatform/GETTING_STARTED.md

 > `runCallback()` can also take a 2nd argument.
 Setting to `true` avoids to re-initialize the legacy kernel environment after your call.

 ## Limitations / Known issues
-eZ Publish 5 development is still at a very early stage (*pre-alpha*) and as such there are still a lot of limitations and (un)known issues like:
+eZ Publish 5 development is still at an early stage (*pre-beta*) and as such there are still a lot of limitations and (un)known issues like:

 - Field templates can't be overridden for now
 - Still a lot of work to do ;-)